 Copyright statements.

 Statements such as these are often included on books, Web sites, and other copyrighted works.

-Courtesy Throw the Fight www.myspac. throw the fight com.
 ALL RIGHTS RESERVED.
-No part of this work covered by the copyright herein may be reproduced, transmitted, stored or used in any form or by any means graphic, electronic, or mechanical, including but not limited to photocopying, recording, scanning, cligitizing, taping, Web.
+No part of this work covered by the copyright herein may be reproduced, transmitted, stored or used in any form or by any means graphic, electronic, or mechanical, including but not limited to photocopying, recording scanning, cligitizing, taping, Web distribution, information networks, or information storage and retrieval systems, except as permitted under Section 107 or 108 of the 1976 United States Copyright Act, without the prior written permission of the publisher.